x1ab/SFML-static-CRT-build/README.md

 	https://github.com/SFML/SFML/archive/refs/heads/master.zip

-  (Note that this is the latest pre-3.0 branch, very much in flux, but still very usable and robust, albeit breaking the API occasionally.)
+  (Note: this should be the latest pre-3.0 branch, very much in flux, but still quite usable and robust, albeit breaking the API occasionally.)

-  The unpacked repo (should be `SFML-master` -- adjust the build script if it isn't) is expeted to be in the same dir as the `build` script.
+  The unpacked repo (should be `SFML-master` -- adjust the build script if it isn't) is expeted to be in the same dir as the build scripts.

 #### 2. One small "fix"...